Exceptional service with an uncompromising commitment to the highest level of care.

 How Dental Implants Prevent Bone Loss

-Research demonstrates dental implants achieve success rates of approximately 95%, making them a reliable long-term solution.
 By preserving your bone volume and density, implants protect your facial structure, prevent neighboring teeth from shifting, and maintain the foundation needed for optimal oral health.
+At Laudenbach Periodontics, we exclusively place Straumann dental implants, the leading implant manufacturer worldwide, using only genuine high-quality components to ensure lasting results.

 Rebuilding Bone Through Grafting Procedures